manasxzz/IITG/README.md

 # CPMG Data Analysis Tool

-**A Streamlit-based application for fitting CPMG relaxation dispersion data in protein NMR.**
+**An application for fitting CPMG relaxation dispersion data in protein NMR.**
 Developed during a research internship at **IIT Guwahati**.

 ---